betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 For some, a shared whiteboard is more than just a realization shared drawing area where content is created by a mouse a keyboard.
 It includes the *integrations* necessary to create content using a tablet & pen-based drawing gestures with touch sensitivity, etc.
-No vritual meeting vendors provide such an experience in their shared whiteboard features.
+No virtual meeting vendors provide such an experience in their shared whiteboard features.
 In fact, there are few *dedicated* shared whiteboard solutions available that work on all platforms that support tablet & pan-based drawing gestures.